James Anson-Holland

 Barrister

-James Anson-Holland has a broad chancery practice, with a particular emphasis on private client, insolvency, property, and commercial disputes.
+James Anson-Holland has a broad chancery practice, with a particular emphasis on private client, insolvency, and commercial disputes (both onshore and offshore).
 He regularly appears in the High Court and County Court and is increasingly instructed to obtain or resist urgent injunctive relief within his areas of speciality.

-Before transferring to the English Bar, James practiced law as a barrister and solicitor in New Zealand and as an attorney in the Cayman Islands.
-As a result, he has extensive trial and appellate experience beyond his year of call and has acted (both led and unled) in cases at various levels, including being led in the Judicial Committee of the Privy Council.
-He also has experience working collaboratively within large solicitor and counsel teams and is happy to accept instructions on that basis.
+Before transferring to the English Bar, James practiced law in New Zealand and in the Cayman Islands.
+As a result, he has extensive trial and appellate experience beyond his year of call and has acted (both led and unled) in cases at various levels, including being led in the Judicial Committee of the Privy Council (on appeal from the Court of Appeal of the Cayman Islands).

 James received an LLB with First Class Honours from the University of Canterbury.
 He more recently received an LLM from New York University, where he attended with the assistance of a Starr Foundation Global Law School Scholarship and served as a graduate editor of the New York University Journal of Law and Business.